 training OEO staff on investigative process and techniques, report writing, office policy, and intake;

 managing the OEO’s fleet of vehicles;

 referring cases to the Administrative Trial Unit or supervisors for disciplinary action;

 providing monthly investigative data and compliance reports to Executive Director; and

 working to ensure compliance with the Non-Discrimination Policy and internal complaint procedures.

-A baccalaureate degree from an accredited college and five years of full-time satisfactory professional experience in one or more of the following fields: equal employment opportunity, human rights, community relations, law, social services, education, investigation, human resources or public relations.
+A baccalaureate degree from an accredited college and three years of full-time satisfactory professional experience in one or more of the following fields: equal employment opportunity, human rights, community relations, law, social services, education, investigation, human resources or public relations.

 Special Note To be eligible for placement in Assignment Level II, individuals must have, in addition to meeting the minimum qualification requirements, one year of supervisory experience in one of the fields listed in “1.” in the above Qualification Requirements, or one year of experience as an Equal Rights Compliance Specialist – AL I.

 (Internal candidates who are selected for this position and who currently hold comparable or less senior positions within the DOE will not make less than their current salary.)

 Please submit a resume and cover letter with your application.